igorlogius/igorlogius/.github/ISSUE_TEMPLATE/other-questions.md

 name: Other Questions
 about: Ask things not related to any existing projects
 title: ''
-labels: '🛟 Question', '🔍 Triage'
+labels: '🛟 Question, 🔍 Triage'
 assignees: igorlogius

 ---